 Do you have a picky toddler?
 Are you looking for vegan meal and snack idea inspiration?
 Look no further!
-I’ve compiled a list of foods than even the fussiest of toddlers can’t ignore.
+I’ve compiled a list of foods picky toddlers love that even the fussiest of toddlers can’t ignore.

 They’re an easy, sweet way to start the day or end a meal, especially in the winter.
 They have a lot of vitamin C and the aroma is delightful.
 Slice it up or cut into bite sized chunks for your little to enjoy!